adi6409/finger_bot/README.md

 2. Modify the server.py to serve the static files from the `frontend/.next` directory instead of proxying to the development server

-3. Deploy the unified server behind a reverse proxy like Nginx with HTTPS enabled
+3. Deploy the unified server behind a reverse proxy (I use Cloudlfare Tunnel) *WITH HTTPS* (BLE on the web does not work without HTTPS)

 ## Known Issues